Best Crypto Cards in Costa Rica (2026)

 Supported Exchanges & Wallets in Costa Rica

-Ten card vendors serve Costa Rica through LATAM and GLOBAL coverage.
+Ten card vendors are available to Costa Rica.
 The territorial tax system makes Costa Rica uniquely valuable for high-cashback cards - no tax drag means maximum yield retention.

-Kolo delivers the highest free-tier return at 5% BTC cashback with $0 annual fee and 0% FX.
-For Bitcoin Jungle community members already accumulating sats, Kolo's BTC rewards align naturally with the Lightning-first culture.
+Kolo delivers 2% BTC cashback with $0 annual fee and 0% FX.
+For Bitcoin Jungle community members already accumulating sats, Kolo's BTC rewards still align naturally with the Lightning-first culture.

 Tria Signature at 4.5% with self-custody offers stablecoin yield for nomads who prefer predictable returns.
 Both cards have 0% FX, eliminating any CRC-to-USD conversion drag.

-KAST is the cleanest prepaid starter at 2% cashback and $0 annual fee, suited for Bitcoin Jungle community members and new digital nomad visa arrivals.
+KAST is the cleanest prepaid starter at 1.5% USD cashback on the first $2,000/month and $0 annual fee, suited for Bitcoin Jungle community members and new digital nomad visa arrivals.

 ether.fi Core at 3% with 1% FX provides borrow-against-staked-ETH functionality.
 While Costa Rica's territorial system already minimizes tax, ether.fi's yield-bearing deposits make it attractive for ETH holders who want spending liquidity without selling.